jalejandro3/pasaporte-cultural-backend/README.md

 ## Domain Concepts

+All three aggregates (User, Activity, Participation) generate their own UUID identifiers in the domain, independent of the database.

 ### User

 Represents anyone who interacts with the system.
 Has a role (`assistant` or `admin`) that determines permissions.
 Generates its own UUID on creation.
 Validates email format at construction time.

 ### Activity

 A cultural event offered by UNIR.
+Generates its own UUID on creation.
 Has a title, location (country, city, address), required hours for completion, and a verification code (used for QR generation).
 The verification code can be regenerated, which invalidates the previous one.

 ### Participation